WillGreen98/University-INTPROG-Python/README.md

-# University - Introduction To Programming.
+# University - Introduction To Programming (Python).
-This is a repo for all programming projects completed within my INTPROG module.
+This is a repo for all Python programming projects completed within my INTPROG module.

 This module will contain